Trisateles

-Trisateles is a monotypic moth genus of the family Erebidae described by Tams in 1939.
+Trisateles is a monotypic genus of moth in the family Erebidae described by Tams in 1939.
 Its only species, Trisateles emortualis, the olive crescent, was first described by Michael Denis and Ignaz Schiffermüller in 1775.
 It is found in most of Europe, east to Siberia, northern Iran and China.

 Technical description and variation

 A. emortualis Schiff. (= olivaria Bkh.).
 Forewing pale ochreous finely dusted with brown; inner and outer lines whitish ochreous, nearly straight; a similarly coloured streak at end of cell; hindwing similar, but without inner line.
 In the ab. consonalis Spul. the inner line of forewing is wanting; — in fascialis Spul. the median area of forewings and basal area of hindwings are conspicuously darkened with grey scales.